BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/gearing.md

 **Critical Strike:**

-Since we rarely use Infusion of Light procs Critical Strike loses a lot of value but still provides a decent amount of Healing/damage throughput which puts it Above Mastery.
+Since we rarely use Infusion of Light procs Critical Strike loses a lot of value but still provides a decent amount of Healing/damage throughput which puts it above Mastery.

 **Mastery:**